-Most of the late-presented CTI/ISD's by amount were from the Bothell Dean's Office (25%).
-This group experienced some delays in implementing a new process and system to streamline the financial/budgetary/billing for shared services.
-They do not expect these delays to be repeated in the future.
-By count, most of the late CTI/ISD's were presented by Material Science & Engineering (10%).
+Most of the late-presented CTI/ISD's by amount were from Oceanography (58%).
+This group must wait for federal approval before allocating charges.
+By count, most of the late CTI/ISD's were presented by Chemistry (28%).
+The delay for this group was due to staff turnover.
 Communication with departments submitting late CTI/ISD's is ongoing.